aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/temporal-cockroachdb.md

 ## Important Disclaimer

 CockroachDB is **not an officially supported backend for Temporal**.
-The pattern described in this post is validated through hands-on testing and addresses real architectural needs — global distribution, zero-downtime operations, and multi-region durability — but it falls outside Temporal's official support matrix.
+The pattern described in this post is validated through hands-on testing and addresses real architectural needs (global distribution, zero-downtime operations, and multi-region durability) but falls outside Temporal's official support matrix.
 Before adopting this architecture in a production environment, consult with the relevant technical teams at both CockroachDB and Temporal to understand the implications for your specific workload.

 Additionally, it is strongly recommended to **load test the setup with production-representative workflows** before promoting it to production.
 Use tools such as [Omes](https://github.com/temporalio/omes) (Temporal's official benchmarking tool) to drive realistic concurrency and volume against your CockroachDB cluster, and validate that the setup meets your latency, throughput, and reliability requirements before any customer-facing traffic runs through it.